andrefernandes-95/cacildes-adventure-game/Lore/Documentation.md

 ### Turning Animations:

 Disable Baking Rotations - they can not be applied or else the turning animations will cause the character to stay in loop

+### UI Input not working
+ Make sure to go to EventSystem and on Actions Asset, make sure it defaults to DefaultInputActions